 Need more info?
 Here’s the website.

 What?
-You expected us not to include out our own courses?
+Did you expect us not to include out our own courses?
 Yeah, right.

-Interested?
-Check out our more info on our beginner’s course, EDM Foundations, or our music theory course, Songwriting for Producers.
-If you’re doubtful as to how our courses stack up to the traditional schools, we offer a 30-day money back guarantee, no questions asked.
+If you’re doubtful as to how our courses stack up to the traditional schools, we offer a 30-day money-back guarantee, no questions asked.

 It’s easy to get delivered a course by someone who has no idea what they’re doing or just doesn’t have the experience.
 That’s simply not the case with Hyperbits.

 If you’re not familiar with our three-time podcast guest, then you definitely should be.

 Not only is he an incredible producer who’s remixed for the likes of Laidback Luke, but his Masterclass has been taken by producers who have gone on to play some of the world’s biggest festivals, like EDC.
 So you’re not in bad hands here.

 You’ll go through an 8-week structured course with valuable live sessions and contact hours added in along the way.
 Not to mention, you’ll get a dedicated 1-on-1 session with Hyperbits himself.

 On top of that, there are heaps of software discounts you’ll be able to gain access to (50% off brands like iZotope etc.), as well as other awesome bonuses.